Freakwill/pyrimidine/docs/source/API Reference.md

 ## Chromosomes

-The chromosomes as an array of genes, could be regarded as the unit of genetic operations. `BinaryChromosome` is used frequently.
+The chromosomes as an array of genes, could be regarded as the unit of genetic operations.
+The subclass used most frequently is`BinaryChromosome`.